MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/design/patterns/Theory.md

 ### 04. PROXY

 - An object representing another object in order to provide access in either way
-    - remote
+    - remote proxy: provides a local representation of an original remote object
-    - virtual
+    - virtual proxy: delays construction of the original object until necessary
-    - protected
+    - protected proxy: controls access to the original object's operations

 ### 05. FACADE